Master of Arts in Marriage & Family Therapy Admission Requirements

 - Admission to this program also requires:

-- Contact information for two recommenders (login required).
+- Contact information for 2 recommenders (login required).
 As a part of the application process, we require contact information from two professional sources (i.e., not family/friends).
-These individuals should be qualified to address the applicant’s ability to complete graduate level coursework, their disposition and ability to become a counselor, and their maturity, motivation, and ethics.
+These individuals should be qualified to address the applicant’s ability to complete graduate-level coursework, their disposition and ability to become a counselor, and their maturity, motivation, and ethics.
 Some examples of individuals that may be suitable include professors, employers, or leaders in an organization where the applicant volunteers.

 - Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL), or an approved alternate test of English proficiency: International English Language Testing System (IELTS), or the International Test of English Proficiency (iTEP).
 Applicants must earn a minimum score of 80 on the Internet-based TOEFL, a 3.9 on the iTEP, a 6.5 on the IELTS, or an equivalent score on an approved alternate test for all graduate degree programs.
 Applicants who have an earned degree from a college or university in the U.S. or other English-speaking country or school may have the TOEFL requirement waived by the Office of Graduate Admissions.
 Alternatively, applicants who successfully complete the levels of English-Second-Language (ESL) instruction indicated below at one of two schools will have the TOEFL requirement waived.
 Students will have their application held until transcripts from one of the below schools are received.